 In other words, after you finish your photo shoot, they will expect a tip from you.

-While that may seem cheesy to you now, it’s really worth it because you’ll cherish those photos for the rest of your life!
+While that may seem cheesy to you now, it’s worth it because you’ll cherish those photos forever.

 Half-day trip to the Sacred Valley

 If you’re trekking to Machu Picchu later on, you might opt to skip touring the Sacred Valley, to maximize your time in beautiful Cusco.

 However, for those who have extra time, or for those who fancy getting out of the city for a bit, a half-day trip into the Sacred Valley might be a good idea!